 William F. "Bill" Russell

 Before Bill Russell brought his marvelous defensive and shot-blocking skills to basketball, the game focused primarily on offense.
-But Russell initiated a defensive mentality that remains a focal part of championship basketball.
+Russell reversed the trend, initiating a defensive mentality that remains a focal part of championship basketball.
 Considered the greatest defensive center in basketball history, the agile Russell was a dominant collegian.
 Playing under Hall of Fame Coach Phil Woolpert, and with fellow Hall of Famer K.C.
-Jones, Russell helped University of San Francisco become one of college basketball's most exciting and prosperous teams.
-Russell turned the Boston Celtics into a powerful machine that overwhelmed opponents both defensively and offensively.
+Jones, Russell helped the University of San Francisco become one of college basketball's most exciting and prosperous teams.
+Russell then turned the Boston Celtics into a powerful machine that overwhelmed opponents both defensively and offensively.
 During Russell's career, Boston won eleven NBA championships, including eight consecutive titles from 1959 to 1966.
-Russell's head-to-head battles with Wilt Chamberlain are legendary.
-Russell's accolades include: five-time league MVP (1958, 1961-63, 1965), twelve-time All-Star Game participant (MVP in 1963), Sports Illustrated Sportsman of the Year (1968), and The Sporting News Athlete of the Decade (1970).
+Russell's head-to-head battles with Wilt Chamberlain were legendary.
+Russell was a five-time league MVP (1958, 1961-63, 1965), 12-time NBA All Star, Sports Illustrated Sportsman of the Year (1968), and The Sporting News Athlete of the Decade (1970).